 SEPTA to cut service by 45% and raise fares by more than 20% due to lack of state funding.

-SEPTA faces a $213 million budget deficit starting July 1, 2025.
+SEPTA’s new fiscal year began on July 1, 2025, and we now face a $213 million budget deficit.
 While SEPTA is already one of the most efficient transit agencies in the country, additional austerity measures, such as a hiring freeze and administrative cuts, have reduced the size of this deficit from $240 million to $213 million.

 There is nothing left to cut from the budget but service.